 times.
 I will try to present a photograph of the signs as we ride along

 capture all of them.
 As with other long rides that cross political borders,

 every government wants to promote their own unique bike path sign.
-The blue square
+The

-good accommodations.
+finding good accommodations.
 It seems they are plentiful along this

 well ridden bike path.
 As a choice, we like Zimmer (advertised

 as Zimmer Frei) but there are also Gasthäuser (Guest

 Houses), Pensionen (pensions or bed and breakfasts), Jugendherbergen

 (Youth Hostels), and hotels.
-For a complete discussion of the different types of accommodations
+For a complete discussion of the different

-Strasbourg, Speyer, Worms, Mainz, Rüdesheim, Bacharach, Koblenz,
+Freiburg, Strasbourg, Speyer, Worms, Mainz, Rüdesheim, Bacharach, Koblenz,

 Bonn, Köln, and Emmerich.
 In Holland, the stops include The Hague, Rotterdam,

 and Dordreck.
 There are, of course, many other small cities, each with

 on this tour.
 Rhein-Radweg, Teil 1; Rhein-Radweg, Teil 2; and Rhein-Radweg